-The liability of the owner according to Section 191 is limited to 4,510,000 SDR for ships with tonnage not exceeding 5,000 tons.
-For ships with tonnage exceeding 5,000 tons, the liability amount increases by 631 SDR per ton exceeding 5,000 tons.
-The liability amount can however in no case exceed 89,770,000 SDR.
+The liability of the owner under Section 191 in relation to a ship with a tonnage not exceeding 5,000 tons shall not exceed 4,510,000 SDR.
+In relation to a ship with a tonnage exceeding 5,000 tons, the liability amount shall increase by an additional 631 SDR for each ton of its tonnage exceeding 5,000 tons.
+Nevertheless the liability amount may in no circumstances exceed 89,770,000 SDR.

-The limitation applies to all liability for pollution relating to the same event or series of occurrences1 with the same origin.
-No limitation applies to the owner's liability for interest or legal costs.
+The limits of liability shall apply to all liability for pollution arising in relation to the same occurrence or series of occurrences1 having the same origin.
+No limits of liability shall apply to the owner's liability for interest on damages and legal costs.

-The right to limitation of liability does not apply if it is proved that the owner caused the pollution damage deliberately or through gross negligence and with the comprehension that such damage would probably arise.
+The right to limitation of liability does not apply if it is proved that the owner himself caused the pollution damage either intentionally or through gross negligence and with the knowledge that such damage would probably result.

-By SDR is meant the unit mentioned in Section 5052.
-By the tonnage of the ship is meant its gross tonnage calculated according to the rules for the measurement of tonnage in Annex I to the International Convention on Tonnage Measurement of Ships, 1969.
+"SDR" means the unit of account mentioned in Section 5052.
+A ship's "tonnage" means its gross tonnage calculated in accordance with the tonnage measurement regulations contained in Annex I of the International Convention on Tonnage Measurement of Ships, 1969.

-- 0 Amended by Acts 17 March 1995 no. 13 (in force 30 May 1996), 5 April 2002 no. 8 (in force 1 November 2003 according to Resolution 25 October 2002 no. 1168).
+- 0 Amended by Act no. 13 of 17 March 1995 (entered into force on 30 May 1996), Act no. 8 of 5 April 2002 (entered into force on 1 November 2003 pursuant to Resolution 25 no. 1168 of October 2002).

 - 1 Cf. Section 191 paragraph six.

 - 2 See footnote there.

-- 3 Cf. Act 16 February 2007 no. 9.